Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/020_EXP_CROSS_BAND_FLOW/README.md

 ## Evidence for architecture experiment choices

 This experiment tests whether information flows asymmetrically between spectral bands (Low→High early, High→Low late) and whether symmetric band pairs (0↔6, 1↔5, 2↔4) have special status.
-Standard mutual information I(Band_i; Band_j) tells you *how much* information is shared, but not *how* — whether bands carry the same information redundantly, unique information, or synergistic information that emerges only when combined. **Partial Information Decomposition (PID)** provides the correct mathematical framework to answer these questions.
+Standard mutual information I(Band_i; Band_j) tells you *how much* information is shared, but not *how*; whether bands carry the same information redundantly, unique information, or synergistic information that emerges only when combined. **Partial Information Decomposition (PID)** provides the correct mathematical framework to answer these questions.

 ---